 These quotes from Pathwork Lectures can be used for personal reflection — one quote or reading to be with for a day or a week, or as a basis for a small discussion group.
 They are in descending order.
-I shall be adding to them regularly — as of March 2017 there are 219 quotes included.
 They are a page or two in length, some much longer.
 Open them by clicking on the title.
 Enjoy.
 Remember, go to the entire lecture to get the full teaching.
 (Note the downloads are in PDF format) (Note that the numbers refer to ¶-numbers or track-numbers in the copies of the lectures formatted for audio recording)

 (Note: All Pathwork writings are copyrighted by the International Pathwork Foundation.
 Please honor said copyright)

 In this quote from L96 Questions and Answers and Additional Comments on Laziness as Symptom of Self-Alienation, the Guide speaks about the true security you feel when you are your real self and not in pretense.

 (See also these paragraphs of L96 on pages 17 – 25 of the Devotional Format: https://www.garyvollbracht.com/wp-content/uploads/2022/03/L096GaryDevotional.pdf)